FlorianWoelki/smart-gools/README.md

 # smart-gools

 smart-gools is a simple lib you can use, by saving some memory for multiple booleans.
+I know that in go you already can save booleans in one byte, but this project is just for testing and practicing.

 ## What is this project about?